YONEDASH/mcsc/README.md

 # shadercompat

 Mod support for Minecraft shaders.
-Feel free to add support for other mods by submitting pull requests.
+Feel free to add support for a mod or shader by a submitting pull request.

 ## Supported Shaders